konservs/esp-resso/docs/control.md

 boiler's heaters are forced fully off until auto-fill restores the level — so an empty or unreadable boiler is never energised.
 This is proactive; the safety supervisor's heat-timeout ([safety.md](safety.md)) is only the slow backstop.

+**The interlock is heaters-only — it never blocks or aborts a shot.** By design, a low (or never-refilling) brew boiler does *not* stop an extraction: when the E61 lever is engaged the pump still runs.
+This is deliberate:

+- The E61 lever is a **mechanical** control the operator is actively holding;
+  refusing to run the pump would fight that direct control and be surprising mid-shot.
+- **Aborting an in-progress extraction ruins the shot** (channeling, a half-filled cup) — worse than letting the operator finish and decide.
+- Briefly running the **vibratory pump** on a low boiler is not the hazard that **dry-firing a heater** is, so the two are protected differently: heaters get a hard interlock, the pump does not.

+The level state is surfaced on the display and dashboard so the operator can act.
+(A brew boiler left uncovered long enough will still cool out of the temperature ready band — the ordinary "not up to temp" condition — but nothing blocks the shot on the *level* reading itself.)
+Shot start is gated only by temperature readiness and the pump duty-cycle guard, never by water level.